A SUCCESS REPORT OF HOW J. OVERCAME HIS DYSLEXIA!

 Except for a slight reading difficulty, nothing had been noticeable so far, and so we fell completely out of the clouds when, in the fifth grade, there was suddenly pure chaos regarding spelling.
 A test certified dyslexia and from then on J. had to take part in a supportive course at school, which was an additional burden on him.
 Spelling rules were practiced here until he dropped.
 There were exercises for at home and criticism, when after two months no improvement occurred.
 We quickly saw no sense in this tutoring and looked for an extra-curricular support.

-While searching for literature on the internet I came across the book „The Gift of Dyslexia" by Ronald D. Davis and also learned there that there is the possibility of being able to do such a therapy in Hamburg.
-While reading the book it became very clear why classical tutoring could not achieve anything at all.
+While searching for literature on the internet I learned that there is the possibility of being able to do a therapy in Hamburg.
+While reading it became very clear why classical tutoring could not achieve anything at all.
 I was immediately enthusiastic, recognized my child in most of the descriptions - and the most important thing: I finally understood J. I could stop being angry about his careless mistakes, his difficulties in dealing with space and time, his reading difficulties and my helplessness.

 We made an appointment at the Dyslexia Institute in Hamburg and were very curious to see what would be waiting for us.
 J. was simply hopeful that there might be a chance to get his problem under control within a week.